rwesson/pnchem2018/README.md

 # 4: Measure and identify the emission lines

 Run ALFA on the blue spectra, take the measured H beta flux and run on the red spectra, normalising to that value.
 Scale as described in the paper.
+ALFA version 1.0.123 was used for the measurements presented in the paper - (revision g6d7fe4, https://github.com/rwesson/ALFA/tree/6d7fe4b94fcf3fb9686a12269e2e749a3f6565d5).

 # 5: Analyse the line lists

-Run NEAT on the combined line lists
+Run NEAT on the combined line lists.
+Version 2.1.25 was used for the analysis presented in the paper (revision f86bb25, https://github.com/rwesson/NEAT/tree/f86bb251d8909ad41c07a67f712471a63cf1ee24)

 # 6: Figures